MRC-Epid-it24/intake24/docs/admin/surveys/schemes.md

 - `Type` - Placeholder at the moment for future to allow to define various types of survey schemes

 - `Flow` - Recall flow, valid options are `1-pass` or `2-pass` (default)

   - `1-pass` - Flow goes through each meal including foods portion size estimation in order to complete the meal
   - `2-pass` - Flow goes through each meal two times
     - first pass - Flow goes through each meal to collect meal info and foods (without portion size estimation)
     - second pass - Flow goes through each meal to collect portion size estimation

+- `Recall date offset` - Recall date offset in whole days
+  - `empty` - survey won't record recall date
+  - `integer` - survey records recall date with specified offset from start of survey (e.g. `-1` for yesterday)
+  - Respondent can override / nominate their own recall date if [`recall date prompt`](/admin/surveys/prompt-types#recall-date-prompt) is included in the scheme

 ### Default meals

 List of predefined meals that will appear at the start of the recall.

-- It allows to:
+Section allows to:

 - Create new meals with default time and localized name
 - Remove meals
 - Load whole meal list from different scheme
 - Reset the list to default one

 ## Prompts